ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 - The 3W Community code of conduct;
 - Release notes for the published versions of the 3W Dataset.

-Since 2022, the 3W Dataset has also been evolved by Petrobras and its current publicly available version is identified by the code 2.0.0.
+Since 2022, Petrobras has evolved the 3W Dataset, and substantial changes have been made to its structure, which has led to its current publicly available version being identified by the code 2.0.0.

 This data article details the 3W Dataset 2.0.0 and summarizes the advances incorporated into this version since version 1.0.0.
-The content of this data article will support the 3W Community to develop robust methodologies, digital products and services that can detect undesirable events in oil wells early enough to enable corrective or mitigating actions.
+The content of this data article will support the 3W Community and new users to develop robust methodologies, digital products, and services that can detect undesirable events in oil wells early enough to enable corrective or mitigating actions.

 ### Methods ⁉️